 Castor and his twin brother Pollux were considered to be demigods in Greek mythology.
-Their deaths and shared immortality has resulted in the fact that they are closely related to what we today know as the Gemini constellation.
+Their deaths and shared immortality have resulted in the fact that they are closely related to what we today know as the Gemini constellation.
 Actually, they are the very representation of it.

 What is the Story of Castor and Pollux?

 Still, the exact answer to what the story is of Pollux and Castor is a question that nobody really knows the answer to.
 There are many versions.
-That doesn’t make them special, at least not in Greek and Roman mythology.
+That doesn’t make them special, at least not in Greek mythology.

+To start, Castor and Pollux were twin brothers with the same mother, Leda.
 In Greek mythology, Leda was a princess who eventually became a Spartan queen.
-She became a queen by marrying the ruler of Sparta, king Tyndareus.
-But, her beautiful black hair and snowy skin made her an astonishing appearance, something which was noted by any ancient Greek or Greek god.
+She became a queen by marrying the ruler of Sparta, King Tyndareus.
+But, her beautiful black hair and snowy skin made her an astonishing appearance, something which was noted by any ancient Greek god.
 Indeed, even Zeus, who was peacefully living his life on Mount Olympus, fell for her.

-When queen Leda was walking along the Eurotas river on a sunny morning, she noticed a beautiful white swan.
+When Queen Leda was walking along the Eurotas River on a sunny morning, she noticed a beautiful white swan.
 But, as soon as she noticed the swan, it was attacked by an eagle.
 She saw that it had trouble escaping the attack of the eagle, so Leda decided to help him.
 After saving him, the swan managed to seduce Leda with its appearance.

 How does one get seduced by a swan?
 Well, it turned out to be Zeus himself, transformed into the beautiful swan.
-How convenient would it be to transform into another creature, more appealing to the person you want to seduce.
-Unfortunately, us mere mortals have to hope our cheesy pick-up lines will hit home.

 The Birth of Castor and Pollux

-Because queen Leda was seduced by a swan, the story goes that the four children were given birth out of an egg.
+Because Queen Leda was seduced by a swan, the story goes that the four children were given birth out of an egg.
 The four children born to Leda were Castor and Pollux, and their twin sisters Helen and Clytemnestra.
 However, not all children could call the god of thunder, Zeus, their father.

 Mortals and Immortals

 On the other hand, Castor was born after another pregnancy.
-He was begotten by king Tyndareos, which meant that Castor is seen as a mortal man.
+He was begotten by King Tyndareos, which meant that Castor is seen as a mortal man.

 Although this version of the story is a bit different, the mortal and immortal characteristics of Castor and Pollux are still loosely applied throughout their appearances in Greek mythology.
-Indeed, the timeline and content of their stories is somewhat elastic.
+Indeed, the timeline and content of their stories are somewhat elastic.
 The differences in mortality are, too, central to this version of the story.

 How to Refer to Castor and Pollux